 Option 3: The Ultimate Upgrade – A Mesh WiFi System

-If you have a large home with multiple dead zones, a mesh Wi-Fi system might be the ultimate solution.
-A mesh system (from brands like Eero, Google Nest Wifi, or Orbi) replaces your traditional router with a main router “node” and one or more satellite “nodes” placed around your house.
-They all work together to create a single, powerful, and seamless Wi-Fi network that covers your entire property with one network name.
+For large homes with multiple dead zones, a mesh Wi-Fi system offers the ultimate solution.
+Brands like Eero, Google Nest Wifi, or Orbi provide systems that replace your traditional router with a main “node” and one or more satellite “nodes” placed throughout your house.
+These nodes collaborate to create a single, powerful, and seamless Wi-Fi network that covers your entire property under one network name.

 - Pros:

-- Provides the best possible coverage, eliminating dead zones entirely.
+- Provides the best possible coverage, completely eliminating dead zones.

-- A single network name means your devices never have to switch networks.
+- A single network name means devices never need to switch networks.

 - Cons: